Changes to Google Play Store Rating Calculation: How To Prepare

 At I/O 2019, Google announced changes to the way it calculates an app's average rating.
 This news is both good and bad for developers.
-It's good news that the new rating will display the app's current ranking and will rely less on unsuccessful past releases (we've all been through it).
+It's good news that the new Google Play rating will display the app's current ranking and will rely less on unsuccessful past releases (we've all been through it).
 The bad news is that a lot of apps will see their average rating drop, as well as the number of downloads, and you will need to re-learn how to get higher ratings on Google Play.

 This will all change in August.
-The new average rating will be based on recent releases.
+The new average rating in Play Store will be based on recent releases.
 If developers have gradually improved their product in new versions, it'll be easier for them to get a higher average rating.

 ASO experts think the ratio for ratings will now be based 90% on ratings from the past 30 days and 10% on all-time ratings.

-You can already find the new Google Play rating in Google Play Console:
+You can already find the new Google Play Store ratings in Google Play Console:

 If the app or game previously had high rankings but has hit a rough patch recently, the new rating in the console will be disappointing.
 Like, for example, in a big marketplace: